techidaily/site-android-unlock/source/_posts/top-4-sim-location-trackers-to-easily-find-your-lost-asus-rog-phone-7-ultimate-device-by-drfone-android.md

 ![unlock motorola phone successfully](https://images.wondershare.com/drfone/guide/screen-unlock-any-android-device-6.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/RBN1gYY5hUs?si=p89CMiMzeJzU0wGu" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 After the entire process is completed, you can easily access your Asus ROG Phone 7 Ultimate  Phone without the need to enter your password.
 All the restrictions that were set properly to unlock will be removed so that you can use your phone as intended.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/2ipTu54inBo?si=gRegjvtVq5gm_PHo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 4: How to reset a Asus ROG Phone 7 Ultimate  phone that is locked with a hard reset